 Although inertia has no units of measurement, the amount of inertia a body possesses is directly proportional to its mass.
 The more massive an object is, the more it tends to maintain its current state of motion and the more difficult it is to disrupt that state.

-Mass (m) is the quantity of matter composing ...
+Mass (m) is the quantity of matter composing a body. ...